Gohan and Japanese pickles

-There are many kind of pickles in Japan.
+There are many kinds of pickles in Japan.

 When you eat Japanese meal, maybe a small plate of Japanese pickles is served.